TheJolman/.dotfiles/README.md

 ## my NixOS config

-includes hyprland, nixvim, zsh, waybar, etc.
+includes configuration for hyprland, neovim, zsh, waybar and more with nix + home-manager.